pion/website/README.md

 We aim to make [pion.ly](https://pion.ly/) a prime resource for everything related to WebRTC and its related protocols.
 We see the blog and knowledge base section as a collaborative resource.
 Feel free to open a PR to add your knowledge to the growing collection.

 ### Community
-Pion has an active community on the [Golang Slack](https://invite.slack.golangbridge.org/).
-Sign up and join the **#pion** channel for discussions and support.
+Pion has an active community on [Discord](https://discord.gg/PngbdqpFbt).
+Please ask for help about anything, questions don't have to be Pion specific!
 You can also use [Pion mailing list](https://groups.google.com/forum/#!forum/pion).

 We are always looking to support **your projects**.
 Please reach out if you have something to build!